X-InstructBLIP: A Framework for aligning X-Modal instruction-aware representations to LLMs and Emergent Cross-modal Reasoning: Experiments

-Despite each modality projection being trained individually, X-InstructBLIP shows strong joint modality reasoning.
-Table \ref{tab:joint_audio_video_results} demonstrates X-InstructBLIP's capability to reason jointly over video (V) and audio (A).
-Notably, X-InstructBLIP~(7b) is capable of synergizing inputs, displaying an improvement in performance compared to utilizing a single modality when the model is cued with the different modalities both in MusicAVQA~\citep{li2022learning} and VATEX Captioning~\cite{wang2020vatex} tasks.
-However, this behavior is not consistent for the model without prefix cues.
-Initially, it was theorized that the model's inability to differentiate tokens corresponding to each modality, treating them instead as a continuous stream, might be the cause.
-However, the results from the image-3D crossmodal reasoning task where the prefix-less model outperforms the prefixed one by 10 points challenge this view.
-It appears that the inclusion of cues may be prompting the model to encode modality-specific information, which is beneficial in joint reasoning scenarios.
-This specialized encoding does not, however, prime the model to recognize and process characteristics usually associated with other modalities, required for enhanced performance in contrastive tasks.
-The underlying rationale is that the language model, already tuned to generate modality-relevant outputs, leads the Q-Former to primarily receive feedback on modality-specific generation during training.
-This mechanism could also account for the unexpectedly improved performance in individual modality tasks.
+Despite each modality projection being trained individually, X-InstructBLIP shows strong joint modality reasoning, particularly under the X-Instruct Projection setting.
+Table \ref{tab:joint_audio_video_results} demonstrates X-Instruct's capability to reason jointly over video (V) and audio (A).
+Notably, X-Instruct Proj.~(7b) is capable of synergizing inputs, displaying an improvement in performance compared to utilizing a single modality when the model is cued with different modalities both in MusicAVQA~\cite{li2022learning} and VATEX~\cite{wang2020vatex}.
+However, this is not the case for X-LLaVA-style Projection which exhibits the same or lower performance under such a cross-modal setting.